-Introduction
+1. Introduction

 In recent decades, scholars' efforts to advance research on social entrepreneurship (SE), which promotes equality and inclusivity by advancing social innovation (SI), have increased noticeably (e.g., Olivetti, Yunus, etc.).
-From this perspective, SE and SI have been central to tackling grand challenges (Kaushik, Tewari, Sahasranamam, and Hota, 2023; Bhukya et al., 2022), rebalancing social and economic power (Goglio-Primard et al., 2020), pursuing institutional changes (Shijaku and Elgoibar, 2022) and, ultimately, contributing to poverty alleviation (Winarno and Agustina, 2022).
+From this perspective, SE and SI have been central to tackling grand challenges (Bhukya, Paul, Kastanakis, & Robinson, 2022; Kaushik, Tewari, Sahasranamam, & Hota, 2023), rebalancing social and economic power (Goglio-Primard, Simon, Cohendet, Aharonson, & Wenger-Trayner, 2020), pursuing institutional changes (Shijaku & Elgoibar, 2022) and, ultimately, contributing to poverty alleviation (Winarno & Agustina, 2022).

 Previous research has explored the link between SE and SI.
-From a theoretical standpoint, SI is conceptualized as a process of addressing a social problem by creating products or services that require transcending sectors, levels of analysis, and methods to provide a holistic and comprehensive understanding of the impacts on society (Phills, Deiglmeier, and Miller, 2008).
+From a theoretical standpoint, SI is conceptualized as a process of addressing a social problem by creating products or services that require transcending sectors, levels of analysis, and methods to provide a holistic and comprehensive understanding of the impacts on society (Phills, Deiglmeier, & Miller, 2008).
 For example, the creation of a novel system for accessing drinking water in rural areas of developing nations requires a complex and coordinated process of SI that engages multiple stakeholders to create value primarily for communities as a whole rather than for the private organizations that are engaged in the process.
 One of the contexts in which SI solutions can be developed is that of SE, among other contexts such as public policy.
-Within this framework, SE is about balancing the financial and social goals necessary for the implementation, sustainability, and scaling of innovations (Phillips, Lee,

-Ghobadian, O'regan, and James, 2015).
-Accordingly, within an SE context, the SI of drinkable water takes the form of a new business model, product or distribution process, such as those of WAMI1 (water with a mission), which implements a 'buy one give one' model which leads to the donation of 100 liters of water to developing nations for each bottle sold.
+Within this framework, SE is about balancing the financial and social goals necessary for the implementation, sustainability, and scaling of innovations (Phillips, Lee, Ghobadian, O'regan, & James, 2015).
+Accordingly, within an SE context, the SI of drinkable water takes the form of a new business model, product or distribution process, such as those of WAMI1 (water with a mission), which implements a 'buy one give one' model which leads to the donation of 100 L of water to developing nations for each bottle sold.

 Accordingly, the logics, challenges, and natures of the SE and SI processes differ, yet they are connected in multiple ways.
-For example, SI has been measured as an outcome of SE (Dwivedi and Weerawardena, 2018; see also Oeij, Van Der Torre, Vaas, and Dhon, 2019), which indicates that these two concepts overlap both conceptually and empirically.
-Moreover, on the one hand, SI may face resistance when adopted by some parties and stakeholders who do not consider it to be viable or feel threatened by the changes that it represents (de Souza João-Roland, Granados, 2020); on the other hand, SE should be focused on actions and strategies for overcoming such obstacles, establishing influential relationships, harvesting resources, and developing alternative platforms to promote innovation (Morris et al., 2020).
+For example, SI has been measured as an outcome of SE (Dwivedi & Weerawardena, 2018; see also Oeij, Van Der Torre, Vaas, and Dhon, 2019), which indicates that these two concepts overlap both conceptually and empirically.
+Moreover, on the one hand, SI may face resistance when adopted by some parties and stakeholders who do not consider it to be viable or feel threatened by the changes that it represents (de Souza João-Roland & Granados, 2020); on the other hand, SE should be focused on actions and strategies for overcoming such obstacles, establishing influential relationships, harvesting resources, and developing alternative https://wa-mi.org/.